munificent/craftinginterpreters/book/hash-tables.md

 ### Inserting entries

-Now that string objects know their hash code, we can start putting them into hash tables:
+Now that string objects know their hash code, we can start putting them into hash tables.

 ^code table-set-h (1 before, 2 after)

-This adds the given key/value pair to the given hash table.
-If an entry for that key is already present, the new value overwrites the old one.
-It returns `true` if a new entry was added.
+This function adds the given key/value pair to the given hash table.
+If an entry for that key is already present, the new value overwrites the old value.
+The function returns `true` if a new entry was added.
 Here's the implementation:

 ^code table-set

 Most of the interesting logic is in `findEntry()` which we'll get to soon.
 That function's job is to take a key and figure out which bucket in the array it should go in.
-It returns a pointer to that bucket -- the Entry in the array.
+It returns a pointer to that bucket -- the address of the Entry in the array.

-Once we have that, inserting is straightforward.
+Once we have a bucket, inserting is straightforward.
 We update the hash table's size, taking care to not increase the count if we overwrote an already-present key.
 Then we copy the key and value into the corresponding fields in the entry.

 We're missing a little something here, though.
 We haven't actually allocated the entry array yet.
 Oops!
-Before we can insert anything, we need to make sure we have an array, and that it's big enough:
+Before we can insert anything, we need to make sure we have an array, and that it's big enough.

 ^code table-set-grow (1 before, 1 after)